SciML/SciMLDocs/docs/src/showcase/gpu_spde.md

 ## Some Optimizations

 There are some optimizations that can still be done.
 When we do A*B as matrix multiplication, we create another temporary matrix.
 These allocations can bog down the system.
-Instead we can pre-allocate the outputs and use the inplace functions mul! to make better use of memory.
+Instead, we can pre-allocate the outputs and use the inplace functions mul! to make better use of memory.
 The easiest way to store these cache arrays are constant globals, but you can use closures (anonymous functions which capture data, i.e. (x)->f(x,y)) or call-overloaded types to do it